Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 To execute all process detailed requires that the following are true.

-- Oracle VM VirtualBox is installed on the (Guest) PC.
+- Oracle VM VirtualBox is installed on the host PC.
 - A binary image of the CentOS DVD installation image (ISO) is available in the Oracle VM VirtualBox installation.
 - Two physical NIC cards are installed on the host PC.
-- All VM's a defined in subfolders of X:\VM ( see 'VBoxManage setproperty machinefolder' ).
+- All VM's a defined in subfolders of X:\VM ( see 'VBoxManage setproperty machinefolder...' ).

 See the following links for further details of obtaining this software: